boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 To add a layer from a repository to the current project, in the :guilabel:`Geogig Navigator` tree, expand a repository item to see the list of branches.
 Then, expand a branch items to list all available layers.
 Right-click the wanted layer and choose :guilabel:`Add to project`.
+You can also add the layer from the history tree, selecting a commit, richt-clicking on it, and then using the corresponding menu entry to add the layer to the project.

 .. figure:: img/add_layer_to_project.png